Keto Matcha Smoothie (3g Net Carbs)

 While you can make this keto low-carb matcha smoothie without MCT oil, I still highly recommend this addition to your keto drinks as it contains many health benefits like:

-- boost your fat intake – on a keto diet, your daily macros should reach about 80% of fat, and it’s not always easy to reach this target.
-That’s why adding MCT oil in your keto smoothie or keto coffee is a great way to boost your fat intake, accelerate fat-burning and keep you full for hours.
+– Boost your fat intake – on a keto diet, your daily macros should reach about 80% of fat, and it’s not always easy to reach this target.
+That’s why adding MCT oil to your keto smoothie or keto coffee is a great way to boost your fat intake, accelerate fat-burning and keep you full for hours.

 – Improve mind clarity

 Yes, Matcha powder is keto-friendly.
 It’s naturally sugar-free, gluten-free, and contains no net carbs as all the carbs in Matcha are non-digestible fibers.

 It means you can adjust the amount of Matcha powder in this Matcha avocado smoothie without impacting your total net carbs.

 Plus, Matcha green tea powder has many other health benefits that make it a great addition to your keto journey, including:

 – Immunity with anti-oxidants

 Sure, you can boost this keto Matcha green tea smoothie by adding your favorite keto protein powder or collagen powder.